• Explore Recipes

 The Best Part

 When the pone is cooked correctly, the edges (ends) become caramelized.
-This creates a pleasant chewiness and caramel flavour that many people enjoy - so you may find that everyone wants an end piece!
+This creates a pleasant chewiness and caramel flavour that many people enjoy.

 How to Serve Pone

 Cassava pone is typically served at room temperature or slightly warm.
-I personally enjoy a warm slice with a hot cup of tea.
+I usually enjoy a warm slice with a hot cup of tea.

 Here are some ways to serve it: